 Create a role-based AWS credential that allows CDP to authenticate with your AWS account and has authorization to provision AWS resources on your behalf.
 Role-based authentication uses an IAM role with an attached IAM policy that has the minimum permissions required to use CDP.

-To set up an AWS Cloud credential, see CDP Cloud Credential for AWS.
+To set up an AWS Cloud credential, see Creating a role based provisioning credential for AWS.
 The link is in the Related information section below.

 After you have created this IAM policy, register it in CDP as a cloud credential.
 Reference this credential when you register an AWS environment in CDP environment as described in the next step.